WIFIS-Team/control/control/README.md

 ### If things aren't running correctly:
 The main places that I forsee things going wrong are with the arduinos and the flippers internal programing.

 In the directory "Calibration_Control" are the codes to be programed into the two arduinos (for the integrating sphere and mirror flippers).
-Lines 46 and 49 of the code are the locations where they are mounted.
+Lines 46 and 49 of the code are the locations where they are mounted, if these are wrong the code wil exit without opening the gui and print a warning that states which port did not connect, figure out where the arduino is actully mounted and edit either line 46 or 49 appropriatly.
 The code should automatically sort it out if the wrong one is given in the wrong line but the path to both arduinos needs to be given in one or the other of these lines.
 If problems persist makes sure you do have the right path on the right line since this will simplify things.

+The code will also exit without opening the gui if either of the power bars isn't connected properly, a warning will be printed saying which bar didn't connect.
+If this happens make sure the bar is powered on and the ethernet cables are plugged in at both ends.

 For the flippers themselves if misbehaving need to be plugged into a computer with windos via usb with the control softwear from Thorlabs installed.
 Their SMA plug one is set to ‘go to position’ mode with ‘Logic Edge Input (Swap Pos.) ‘ as the digital signal mode.
 SMA plug two is set to ‘Output: InMotion’ and digital signal mode: ‘Logic Level Output’.
 Make sure the 'persistant settings' (or something like that) box is ticked to keep these instructions on the flippers until next plugged in.